StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 {% endtab %}
 {% endtabs %}

-Multiple metrics can be sent in one JSON messagen via HTTP POST.
+Multiple metrics can be sent in one JSON message via HTTP POST.
 For example:

 {% tabs %}
 {% tab title="curl" %}